London Business Semester

-Alternatively, books may be purchased at Blackwell's or Waterstone's once you have arrived in the UK.
+Alternatively, books may be purchased at Blackwell's or Waterstone's on arrival in the U.K.

 St. Thomas' partner organization in London, the American Institute for Foreign Study (AIFS), coordinates the on-site logistics of the program.
 AIFS staff members coordinate the student homestays, reserve classroom space, and make the community service placements, etc.